mouseandthebillionaire/_lestTenHorizonsCry/_Analysis/Data/CommitMessages.md

 Next (and thoughts):
 - there has to be some sort of visual feedback for the discovery synth portions (at least during this phase) They could probably be removed later, but even for me it's too hard to see (hear) when we are close to the desired locations [[planning]] [[visuals|Core Materials/visuals]] [[player experience]] ^id-2025-11-18--18-29-42
 - this visual feedback opens up a lot of fun possibilities (explore these in an ideation session at some point) Right now there's just a little circle that moves along X/Y coordinates, fades, and generally looks kinda bad!
-An intensive survey of other interface-only games (In Other Waters and Mu Cartographer spring up immediately) is probably warranted [[visuals|Core Materials/visuals]] [[questioning]] [[kicking down the road]] [[Codes/precedents|precedents]] ^id-2025-11-18--18-30-01
+An intensive survey of other interface-only games (In Other Waters and Mu Cartographer spring up immediately) is probably warranted [[visuals|Core Materials/visuals]] [[questioning]] [[kicking down the road]] [[precedents|precedents]] ^id-2025-11-18--18-30-01
 - using the hardware also opens up some issues there, namely a) layout, but more importantly b) is 8 dials too any dials?
 My thinking at this point is yes, but, as above, an ideation session will help to push on this [[questioning]] [[hardware]] [[physicality|Core Materials/physicality]] [[planning]] [[imagining]] ^id-2025-11-18--18-30-45
 - the musical transitions are clunky and need a lot of work [[problem]] [[audio|Core Materials/audio]] ^id-2025-11-18--18-31-12